cloudmesh-community/fa18-516-12/notebook.md

 * review the code that Gregor updated, keep working on the cm project
 * reading the lecture sections
 * make contributions to edit the lecture sections

+# Week Fri 09/21/18 - 09/27/18

+* working on the new version of cm project
+* starting on the final project
+* working on the lecture section